samuelboland/Hyperfixations/_posts/2022-02-25-creating-a-better-homepage.md

 ### Creating a new index page

 I am, unfortunately, writing this after the fact.
 I spent a lot of time playing around with different designs.
 I'm getting close.
+The two major breakthroughs were:

+- Using a hero banner
+- Adding a theme-dependent background gradient

+The latter was surprisingly easy.
+There are tailwind docs that cover [adding a background gradient](https://tailwindcss.com/docs/gradient-color-stops#basic-usage).
+I just used the DaisyUI theme colors instead of the built-in tailwind colors.
+That way, it changes with the theme.

+### Taking Stock: The work so far

 Here's what I have currently: